How to hike Maderas Volcano on Ometepe Island

 If you’re considering doing the Maderas Volcano hike, you’re in for a full-day hiking adventure.

-After hours debating which of the two Ometepe Volcanoes to hike, I opted for Maderas Volcano: the more challenging of the two (supposedly).
+I spent hours debating which of the two Ometepe Volcanoes to hike.
+I finally decided on Maderas Volcano: the more challenging of the two (supposedly).

 Here’s everything you need to know about hiking Maderas Volcano.